 Read the Cache Valley Evangelical Statement of Faith

-My name is Eli Brayley and I was born in Fredericton, New Brunswick, Canada on Nov.
-5, 1985.
+My name is Eli Brayley and I was born in New Brunswick, Canada in 1985.
 I was born into a Christian family, having parents who are both sincere believers in the Lord Jesus Christ.
 My earliest memories of life are filled with lots of church meetings and events, happy times of singing with various friends in our home, enjoying but feeling a bit out of place at school, and lots of G.I.
 Joe wars and Hot Wheels races.

-My early education consisted of one year of kindergarten in a neighbors house and then twelve years of public school, at the end of which I graduated from Fredericton High School in 2003.
+I attended public school and graduated from Fredericton High School in 2003.
 During those years I developed a love for music, reading and writing.
 I loved to play soccer.
 Another thing I loved to do was debate.
-In retrospect I realize that I have always been passionate about discovering truth whenever there is an issue of disagreement, as I have always believed there are answers that can be known.
+In retrospect I realize that I have always been passionate about discovering truth and exploring issues people disagree over, believing there are answers to many of the biggest questions of life.
 Believing in God from a young age shaped the way I thought and lived.

 My family attended a large church in the downtown Fredericton area.
 When I was fourteen years old, our pastor, whom we all dearly loved, suddenly announced that he had been diagnosed with cancer, and this came as a great shock to me.
 He had served as the senior pastor for seven years and the church had been greatly blessed.
-To my young mind, it seemed ridiculous that God would want him to be removed.
+To my young mind, it seemed ridiculous that God would want him to die.
 I had always believed that God could heal the sick, just as the Bible reveals how God performed many miracles throughout history.
-Therefore I truly believed that God would indeed heal our pastor.
+I truly believed that God would indeed heal our pastor.
 It made perfect sense to my young mind: God would heal our pastor and glorify His name throughout the whole city!
 I was simply waiting for it to happen.